 The NMEA sentences DPT, DBS, DBT, DBK and PSKPDPT are all supported for receiving information about the depth.
 The use of the DPT sentence is recommended when available.
 Depth values in feet and fathoms (from DBK, DBT and DBS) are converted to meters.
 The screen will display either DEPTH-S (depth below surface), DEPTH-T (depth below Transducer) or DEPTH-K (depth below keel) depending of the received sentences (DBS, DBT or DBK) or the offset value in DPT.
-The proprietary sentence PSKPDPT will also indicate the transducer location with an arrow in the text line.
+The proprietary sentence PSKPDPT is able to distinguish between both transducer location and channel number.
+The transducer location is indicated by an arrow in the text line.
+The channel number is selected by parameter PDPT1, PDPT2 or PDPT3 and is written in the text line as DPT1, DPT2 or DPT3 respectively for each channel.
+The parameter name PDPT will ignore channel number and is written in the text line as DEPTH.